-Scoby’s and kombucha tea can be used to treat stings, bites, infections on the skin and rash, irritation, eczema and external fungi (e.g., ring work, nail fungi).
+SCOBY’s and kombucha tea can be used to treat stings, bites, infections on the skin and rash, irritation, eczema and external fungi (e.g., ring work, nail fungi).

-Kombucha and Scobys can be added to bath water as the bacteria and goodness absorb straight into the skin.
+Kombucha and SCOBYs can be added to bathwater as the bacteria and goodness absorb straight into the skin.
 It’s beneficial for sick children, or just a relaxing, nourishing time in the bath.
-Afterward consider dumping the bath water in the garden, instead of letting all that beneficial bacteria go down the drain.
+You can even use it as a probiotic gargle for sore throats and infections.

-Scoby is useful in garden compost.
+SCOBY is useful in garden compost.
 The bacteria and minerals nourish the soil, and the goodness absorbs into your plants and vegetables.

 How Kombucha can help around the house: